-To make a lot of money, you simply focus on making money rather than focus on more important things.
-This is why we have so many dumb rich people.
+To make a lot of money you spend your life making money, rather than focusing on important things, which is why we have so many dumb rich people.

-Of the two smartest people I knew in high school, one of them makes a lot of money, but not because that was his ambition.
+Of the two smartest people I knew in high school, one of them makes a lot of money, but it wasn’t his ambition.
 He’s just really good at what he does, and I think he’s also a bit surprised at how much he earns.
-The other one also enjoyed his work, and was successful enough that he could take an early retirement, but I think he would hardly describe himself as rich.
+The other one also enjoyed his work, and was successful enough that he could take an early retirement, but I hardly think he would describe himself as rich.

 The same is true among my college classmates.
 I am often surprised at the people who have gone on to make a lot of money.
 I certainly saw nothing to distinguish them in school.
 (And more than one of them made his money in sketchy ways.)
 Others, however, had a passion for some job or profession, and they have done very well within their field, but they would hardly consider themselves wealthy.